dinry/RelaxRD/README.md

 # RelaxRD

-This repository contains the reference implementation for the paper
+This repository contains the official implementation of the PVLDB 2026 paper:
 "Storage-Centric Relation Design via High-Quality Approximate Functional Dependencies".

 RelaxRD studies how to design relational schemas guided by approximate functional dependencies (AFDs) in order to reduce storage redundancy while guaranteeing lossless reconstruction.